raul23/nlp/README.rst

      English or non-English.
    - However, compared to the first method, the second method takes longer to process when performing binary classification: more than 10 times longer.
    - `pycountry <https://pypi.org/project/pycountry/>`_ is optional.
-It is used for converting the country code returned by ``nltk.classify.textcat`` into the country full name.
+It is used for converting the language code returned by ``nltk.classify.textcat`` into the country full name.
 If ``pycountry`` is not found, then only binary classification will be performed (i.e. detect if a given text is English or non-English).